 Life Cycle of Mealworms

 When you get mealworms from a pet shop, they are in a larval phase of life.
 They still have quite a metamorphosis ahead.
 When you bring home your mealworms, you notice that they have six short legs upfront with long, tough exoskeletons.

-After only 2 short weeks, these larvae worms begin to switch to the next phase of life.
-Since mealworms rapidly develop, they shed their exoskeleton several times during the process.
+After two weeks, these larvae worms begin to switch to the next phase of life.
+As mealworms develop rapidly, they shed their exoskeleton several times during the process.

 After a few months, they begin to take on a shorter, softer appearance while switching to darkling beetle form.
 It’s best not to disturb them at this stage, as they go into a less active period and become vulnerable to handling.

 These beetles can reproduce quite quickly once they reach maturity.
 Adult darkling beetles can lay up to 500 eggs per clutch.
 Mealworms stay in the larvae phase for several months before any further transition.

 When you see “mealworms” and “super worms” at the pet store, there is really no distinction aside from their larval phase.
 So, buying larger “super worms” might actually fast-track your colony since they will be ready to reproduce quicker.

 You don’t need a lot to get things started.
 Mealworms are relatively easy to care for, especially when you get into the swing of things.
 Startup costs are minimal, and you can reap the results in no time.
 Let’s dig right in.

 A regular plastic tote bin from a local store will do for this step.
 You don’t have to get fancy, although you can buy ones with lockable lids if you prefer.